BlueCh1cken/swarnami/README.md

 ## Goal

 A neutral, inclusive and easy to learn & use language for communication across India, whilst preserving the Indic identity.
+This is NOT intended to replace any existing languages in India, and doing so goes very much against the very spirit and principals of this Language.

 ---